4-H Achievement Program Announces Gold Award Winners

 Each district can submit ten applicants for the gold award.
 Of the 70 statewide applicants, 30 are selected.
-The competitive program consists of an application and a panel interview portion.
+The competitive program consists of a 40% application score and a 60% panel interview portion.

-For more information, contact the Butler County Extension Office at 102 Parkway Lane, Morgantown or call 526-3767.
+For more information, contact the Butler County Extension Office at 102 Parkway Lane, Morgantown or by calling 270-526-3767.

 Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.

 By: Lloyd G. Saylor, County Extension Agent for 4-H Youth Development

 Source: Kimberly Adams Leger, 4-H Youth Development Specialist